ros-industrial/reach/README.md

 ```

 ## Installation
-Nominally, the `reach_core` package is ROS-independent, but it is convenient to use the ROS1 dependency management and build tools to build the package, as well as the `reach_ros` package.
+Nominally, the `reach` package is ROS-independent, but it is convenient to use the ROS1 dependency management and build tools to build the package, as well as the `reach_ros` package.

 First, clone the repository into a `catkin` workspace
 ``` bash